ckacldk/data-engineering-zoomcamp/week_3_data_warehouse/homework3.md

 ---

-## Q8: Clustering Best Practice

-**Question:** It is best practice in BigQuery to always cluster your data:
+## Q8: It is best practice in BigQuery to always cluster your data:

 **Options:**
 - True